Representation of Diverse Populations

 In the U.S. and abroad, regulatory approvals for investigational products are based on carefully designed, blinded, randomized clinical trials.
 Ideally, the participant population enrolled in clinical trials reflects the composition of the general population or of those affected by the disease, so that the research yields generalizable knowledge pertinent to the population that will use the product.
 As safety and efficacy of drugs and biologics can vary depending on intrinsic and extrinsic factors, including an individual’s sex, race, ethnicity, and age, clinical trials should also provide information that informs the use of therapeutic agents within identified subgroups.
 However, despite regulatory directives and public expectations, the composition of study samples in most clinical trials does not reflect such characteristics in a manner that would permit analysis of treatment outcome by subgroup.
 This failure to achieve meaningful diversity limits information about drug response and measures of safety and efficacy in historically under-represented and under-studied populations, in particular woman, ethnic and racial minorities, children, and the elderly.

-The MRCT Center convened a working group of diverse stakeholders, including academic- and industry-based leaders, not-for-profit institutional representatives, patients/patient advocates, and government representatives to define guiding ethical principles, establish standards of approach and practice, and explore solutions to common scientific and sociocultural barriers to meaningful diversity in clinical trials.
+The MRCT Center is actively working with a dynamic and diverse group of stakeholders, including academic- and industry-based leaders, not-for-profit institutional representatives, patients/patient advocates, and government representatives to define guiding ethical principles, establish standards of approach and practice, and explore solutions to common scientific and sociocultural barriers to meaningful diversity in clinical trials.
 The project is entitled: Toward a Conceptual and Practical Understanding of Diversity in Clinical Trials: Scientific, Ethical and Socio-Political Considerations.

 Current Status: Active Project